Driveway Approval Factsheet

 Do I require inspection of my driveway?

 Yes you do.
-You are required to contact TCCS Asset Acceptance and organise an inspection prior to pouring the concrete or placing the top surface layer (asphalt/pavers) for the driveway.
+You are required to contact TCCS Development Review and Coordination and organise an inspection prior to pouring the concrete or placing the top surface layer (asphalt/pavers) for the driveway.
 TCCS require a minimum of 48 hours notice for booking an inspection.
 To make a booking please phone 6205-8084 or 6207-7386.

 What are the standards or requirements for building a driveway?